Connecting Interns with DCNP Members

 This program helps develop a local leadership pipeline while also building the capacity of participating nonprofit organizations!

 - DCNP-members can apply to participate in the internship program each fall and spring.
-The application is emailed to all current DCNP members.
+The application is sent via our e-newsletter to all current DCNP members.

 - Participants are selected to match the number of students that are recruited.